chef/chef-web-docs/content/custom_resource_glossary.md

 custom resource to compare the desired property values against the current property values (as loaded by the `load_current_value` method).
-Use the `converge_if_changed` method to ensure that updates only occur when property values on the system are not the desired property values and to otherwise prevent a resource from being converged.
+Use the `converge_if_changed` method to ensure that updates only occur when property values on the system aren't the desired property values and to otherwise prevent a resource from being converged.

-To use the `converge_if_changed` method, wrap it around the part of a recipe or custom resource that should only be converged when the current state is not the desired state:
+To use the `converge_if_changed` method, wrap it around the part of a recipe or custom resource that should only be converged when the current state isn't the desired state:

 ```ruby
 action :some_action do